 Open Frisco, Open Texas

-On June 2, the Frisco City Council amended its emergency ordinance to align with Governor Greg Abbott’s revised Executive Order and The Governor’s Report to ‘Open Texas’ which makes way for more business openings, increases capacities.
+On June 26, Governor Greg Abbott issued a revised Executive Order that slows his plan to ‘Open Texas’.
 All essential businesses remain open under the operating guidelines previously provided by the Texas Division of Emergency Management (TDEM) and the U.S. Department of Homeland Security.
 Read recommended state 'Checklist' here.

 "At a glance" guide for your convenience:

 - Open Frisco at a glance (September 18, 2020)